MakeMeSenpai/Ant_World/README.md

 - nothing here... yet!

 ### Previous Updates:
+- 1.1.5
+    - Updated cube to 50-50 ratio.
+Previous when clicking anywhere on cube you would move in the fwd direction.
+Now clicking the left or right side determines direction
+    - Link preview added on main websites!
+Still needs to work on WhatsApp, Discord, iMessages, etc. Thanks imgure.com
+    - Many hours of playing with meta data also resulted in improved SEO

 - 1.0.0
     - Created variants of maya animations some of which need editing but honestly will probably not be, because it took hours
     - Added assets related to seasons.
 Which aren't mobil compatible.Icons from Flaticon.com